czlucius/ubuntu-upgrade-jammy/README.md

 Thanks!
-Star/watch the repo if this is helpful
+Star/watch the repo if this is helpful.